Congressional District Database for the 118th US Congress (February 2024 data)

-Confused about which Congress is which?Members of the 113th US Congress were elected on November 6, 2012, and were sworn-in on January 3, 2013.
-Note that new congressional district boundaries were established in 43 of the 50 states, based on the results of the 2010 US Census.
-The Congressional District Database for the 113th Congress is based on these new district boundaries, which were used for the first time in the November 6th election.
+Confused about which Congress is which?Members of the 118th US House of Representatives were elected on November 8, 2022, and sworn-in on January 7, 2023.
+Note that new congressional district boundaries were established in 44 of the 50 states following the 2020 US Census, as required by the US Constitution.

 If you have 5-digit ZIP codes but not the ZIP+4s, you can find the correct district more than 90 percent of the time using only the 5-digit ZIP code.
 Click here for more information.

 Please note that this database does NOT contain street address information.
 This database is useful for finding the district if you already have ZIP+4 data.
 If you have the street address (but NOT the ZIP+4) then you need to use an address matching product such as our Perfect Address product line to find the congressional district.
 Click here for more information.

 Members of the 118th Congress